earthobservations/phenodata/README.rst

 Disclaimer
 ==========
-The project and its authors are not affiliated with DWD, USA-NPN or any other data provider in any way.
-It is a sole project from the community for making data more accessible in the spirit of open data.
+The project and its authors are not affiliated with DWD, GPM, USA-NPN, or any other organization in any way.
+It is a sole project conceived by the community, in order to make data more accessible, in the spirit of `open data`_ and `open scientific data`_.
+The authors believe the world would be a better place if public data could be loaded into `pandas`_ dataframes and `Xarray`_ datasets easily.

 .. _annual-reporters: https://www.dwd.de/DE/klimaumwelt/klimaueberwachung/phaenologie/daten_deutschland/jahresmelder/jahresmelder_node.html